safa-sabry/safa-sabry/README.md

 💻 I'm coding to...
 - Grow as a problem solver
-- Combine finance with tech
 - learn more about data analysis and analytics

 📂 What You'll Find
-- Practice projects in Python and SQL
+- Projects in Python and SQL
-- Finance related projects
 - Excel models and exercises
 <!--
 **safa-sabry/safa-sabry** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.